 (Article 3, Rules of the ITOCHU Labor Union)

 - Headquarters: General meeting of delegates and officers at headquarters (Secretariat: Liaison for labor management negotiations consisting of the president and secretary general)

-- Branch: Seven branches (Tokyo, Osaka, Nagoya, Hokkaido, Tohoku, Hokuriku and Kyushu)
+- Branch: Six branches (Tokyo, Osaka, Nagoya, Tohoku, Hokuriku and Kyushu)

 The company is prohibited from taking any of the following actions:

 - Providing disadvantageous treatment to a worker because the worker is a union member, or on similar grounds